emsuru/emsuru/README.md

 ### 📺 Are we **a good cultural fit**?

-I'm driven by intellectual curiosity.
-I put high personal value on open knowledge for all and open access to information.
+I'm driven by intellectual curiosity and I put high personal value on open knowledge for all.
 In human interaction I value transparency, authenticity, direct communication and generosity.
 My **personal interests** are broad, some of them are: cognitive science, comedy and ethics.
 You can also find me on [Twitter](https://twitter.com/em_suru).

 <!--
 **emsuru/emsuru** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.